 The image above flashed on my LinkedIn page; it appears to have been shared by Travis Bradberry.

 Pushing the inane silliness of separating managers from leaders.
-This focus on leadership has led to, as Henry Mintzberg said, “… organizations being overled and undermanaged.”
-For some reason, the development of a leadership class that is removed from the task-based work of management is seen as a desirable thing.
+As Henry Mintzberg said, this focus on leadership has led to “… organizations being overled and undermanaged.”
+For some reason, the development of a leadership class removed from the task-based management work some see as desirable.

 Leadership is contextual interaction.
 Leadership is observed while being used.